Code: ZTMBDAY2026 | Ends in 👇

 • And the notoriously difficult Offensive Security Certified Professional (OSCP) which requires you to hack 2 separate systems in 24 hours!

-Most companies will be happy with the CompTIA+ certification, but it’s always best to check the hiring details of your ideal company and then work towards passing those certifications.
+Most companies will be happy with the CompTIA+ certifications, but it’s always best to check the hiring details of your ideal company, and then work towards passing the specific certifications that they want.

 Average time to complete: 30 days